drummondlab/drummondlab.github.io/README.md

 ## Software Requirements

-You'll need a working Unix-like environment and working knowledge of Git, [Markdown](https://daringfireball.net/projects/markdown/syntax), HTML, and Unix commands.
+You'll need a working Unix-like environment with Git installed, and working knowledge of [Git](https://git-scm.com/), [Markdown](https://daringfireball.net/projects/markdown/syntax), HTML, and Unix commands.

 To locally preview your content updates, you will need to run a local instance of Jekyll to generate the static files and serve them locally.
-Locally previewing files is most easily done by running Jekyll within a Docker container and serving the website locally from that container. **This is how we recommend lab members locally test their contributions to the website.**  [Previewing your local edits](#previewing-your-local-edits) contains instructions on running Jekyll within a Docker container.
+Locally previewing files is most easily done by running Jekyll within a Docker container and serving the website locally from that container, which will require the installation of [Docker](https://www.docker.com/). **Running Jekyll within a docker container is how we recommend lab members locally test their contributions to the website.**  [Previewing your local edits](#previewing-your-local-edits) contains instructions for installing docker on your development system and serving your version of the website locally from a running jekyll container.

 Alternatively, you may install Ruby, with gems for Jekyll, GitHub Pages, and their dependencies, directly on your development system.
+(If you choose to go this route, you will not need to install Docker.)
 The installation of these tools can be a little confusing, depending on your hardware (intel vs. M1 chip) the OS environment (Catalina vs. Big Sur) and the shell you are using (bash vs. zsh)  I recently needed to upgrade to Big Sur (required by BITS) and the upgrade broke my ruby/jekyll dev environment.
 I did get it reassembled and working again, but it took a couple of hours.
 See the following instruction:

 [Jekyll Installation on Mac](https://jekyllrb.com/docs/installation/macos/)